ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 In the libraries.zip are the libraries to compile the software.
 Unpack them in you libraries folder.<br>
 Download the program folder and compile for Arduino Nano ESP32.<br>
-Libraries update constantly what may result in incompatibilty with this source code after a few years.
+Libraries update constantly what may result in incompatibility with this source code after a few years.
 Therefore these libraries are included.

 An alternative is to compile the ArduinoOTA sketch that can be found in the Examples of the Arduino IDE.<br>
-Upload it in the Nano ESP32 and note the IP-addres that is printed in the Serial monitor of the Arduino IDE.
+Upload it in the Nano ESP32 and note the IP-address that is printed in the Serial monitor of the Arduino IDE.
 Type this IP-address URL in a browser and enter admin/admin as user and password.<br>
 Then upload the .bin file from this repository.<br>